Webhooks

 How Webhooks Work

 When an event occurs in your Authon project, the API sends a POST request to your registered endpoint with a JSON payload.
-Each request includes an Authon-Signature header — an HMAC-SHA256 signature of the raw request body using your webhook signing secret.
+Each request includes an X-Authon-Signature header with a v1= prefix — an HMAC-SHA256 signature computed over timestamp.body using your webhook signing secret.
 Always verify this signature before processing the event.

 1